Table of Contents

 Cash-less, card-less, and yet bankable- the peer-to-peer payment applications are here to stay.
 In today’s digital world, the ways we shop, work, live, and transact are massively changed to save our time and efforts.
 Let’s take an example of sending or receiving money straight away using the smartphone.
-Peer-to-peer or P2P payment application can make it possible conveniently and securely.
+Peer-to-peer or P2P payment applications can make it possible to pay online more conveniently and securely.
 Let’s understand more about such apps.

 Simply put, the peer-to-peer payment applications are money transfer apps.
 These apps act as a middleman and help users to send/receive money to and from family members and friends.
 The peer-to-peer or P2P app is connected to the bank account, credit card or debit card of the users.
 The money transfer using P2P apps may take either a few minutes or up to three days depending on the bank regulations and prevalent money transfer standards.

 Just like developing an iOS or Android app, extensive research is necessary before developing a peer-to-peer payment app.
-Here are four common types of P2P payment applications.
+Here are four common types of peer to peer payment app

 This model works wonders in developed countries where the well-established infrastructure for payment in place.
 Tech-savvy customers or users embrace this model willingly.
 This model works on tokenization and fingerprint authentication to ensure a safe and swift transaction.